 Startup definition: a human organization designed to create a new product or service under conditions of extreme uncertainty

 A startup aims to determine the right product to produce – what consumers want and will pay for – as quickly as possible.
 Learning milestones feel less effective since learning is intangible.
 However, learning is the most important thing for a business to focus on.
 Instead of creating and implementing a complex strategy, get into the Build-Measure-Learn feedback loop as soon (and as inexpensively) as feasible.

 Lean Startup Main stages

 - Vision.
 Your true north.
 The change you want to see in the world.

 - Strategy is how you attain your vision.
-You will probably have to do few alterations, referred to as pivots.
+You will probably have to do a few alterations, referred to as pivots.
 You must strike a balance between your vision and client expectations.
-The majority of the time, clients do not know what they want ahead of time.
+The majority of the time, clients need to figure out what they want ahead of time.

 - Product.
 The product is the result of the strategy.
 Products are continuously changing as a result of the optimization process.